d-beniwal/frame_3Dtransform/README.md

 ### Running the calibration to create transformation matrix

 First create the 'ref_points.txt' file that has coordinates for atleast 3 non-colinear points in both frame 1 and frame 2 coordinate system.
-The calibation code checks for colinearity automatically.
+The calibation code checks colinearity automatically and will throw a WARNING if it cannot detect minimum 3 non-colinear points.

 To create the transformation matrix, run the calibation as below: